miss-amponsah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Replace all characters A and c from input to Z and e respectively removes all letters c and C from input reverse its input displays all users and their home directories, sorted by users
+Replace all characters A and c from input to Z and e respectively removes all letters c and C from input reverse its input gisplays all users and their home directories, sorted by users finds all empty files and directories in the current directory and all sub-directories